 Ready to Quit?
 We are here to help.

-As The University of Alabama becomes smoke-free in January 2015, one free QuitSmart session will be offered to students, faculty & staff interested in quitting tobacco use.
+As The University of Alabama becomes smoke-free in January 2015, there are many resources available on campus to assist those in becoming smoke free.
+The University is providing one free QuitSmart session will be offered to students, faculty & staff interested in quitting tobacco use.
 QuitSmart is a nationally recognized smoking cessation program that trains you in cognitive & behavioral coping methods linked to quitting.

-QuitSmart sessions will be offered in a 3-part format.
-Participants should attend all 3 parts.
+QuitSmart sessions are offered in a 3-part format.

 - Part I – Preparing to Quit (2 hours),